sepehr-mortaheb/Financial/README.md

 # Financial
-Explanations and Codes about the financial topics
+Explanations and Codes about the financial topics. ُTo followup the topics, please read the [wiki](https://github.com/sepehr-mortaheb/Financial/wiki).